Study-related work placement

 Number of credits for completing a work placement

-The maximum amount of work placement is 10 ECTS credits for a bachelor’s degree in fine arts and 5 ECTS credits for a master’s degree in fine arts until 31 July 2024.
-After that the maximum amount follows the curricula that come into effect on 1 August 2024.
+The maximum credit amount for work placement is 20 ECTS credits for a bachelor’s degree in fine arts and 10 ECTS credits for a master’s degree in fine arts.

-The work placement yields 2.5 ECTS credits for a one-month full-time work placement if the work placement takes place before 1 August 2024.
-For work placements ending after 1 August 2024 the number of credits is 5 credits for a month.
-Full-time means normally 8-hour working day (which includes 30 minutes lunch break).
+The work placement yields 5 ECTS credits for a one-month full-time work placement.
+Full-time means normally an 8-hour working day (which includes a 30-minute lunch break).

 Work placement for Praxis students

-For Praxis students, a two-month work placement (5 ECTS credit) is a compulsory part of the studies.
+For Praxis students, a two-month work placement is a compulsory part of the studies.

 A separate work placement support has been reserved for compulsory work placements.
 Agree on arranging your work placement with your professor and fill in the form below.
 The work placement support is the same as for other students.
 You must write a 3-to-4-page report on the work placement.

-Work placement for students of the bachelor’s degree in history and theory of contemporary art
+Work placement for students of the Bachelor’s Programme in Contemporary Art History and Theory

-A separate work placement support has been reserved for compulsory work placements.
-Agree on arranging your work placement with your professor and fill in the form below.
-The work placement support is the same as for other students.
+Once you have agreed on arranging your work placement with your professor, fill in the form below.
+The work placement support is 1,463 euros in 2026.

-Work placement as part of Sibelius Academy studies
+Work placement as part of studies at the Sibelius Academy

-You can ask about the Sibelius Academy’s student traineeships in your own department, for example, in connection with personal study plan discussions.
-Some degree programme or major subject curricula may also include compulsory teacher training.
+You can ask about the Sibelius Academy’s student traineeships in your own department in connection with personal study plan discussions, for example.
+Some degree programmes or major subject curricula may also include compulsory teacher training.